 Mix the grout with water according to the manufacturer’s instructions.
 I normally add a little more water.
 It flows better into all the nooks and crannies, which is especially important when it comes to mixed media mosaics.

 If it’s hot, it helps to keep the grout a little damp while it cures.
 The chemicals inside need time to activate and get stronger.
-If it dries out too quickly it will crack or crumble.
-To dampen simply give you mosaic a wipe with a clean, slightly moist, sponge.
+If it dries out too quickly, it will crack or crumble.
+To dampen, simply wipe your mosaic with a clean, slightly moist sponge.

 Just look at how the tiles and beads pop after grouting.
 In my humble opinion, a darker grout always looks better.
 My personal favorite is black.
 The way it complements the tiles and beads reminds me of a stained glass window.
 So gorgeous.